This set of Engineering Physics Multiple Choice Questions & Answers (MCQs) focuses on “Effect of Gravity”.

 2. Action and reaction take place on the same bodies.

-Explanation: If the action an reaction was on the same body, the resultant force would be zero and there could never be accelerated motion.
+Explanation: If the action and reaction were on the same body, the resultant force would be zero and there could never be accelerated motion.
 Therefore, action and reaction always act on different bodies.

 3. Which of the following is the property of Newton’s third law?